Skip to content

 Name Type Description Default

-times (n_frames)
+times (n_frames,)

 Time points of each frame